ovh/docs/pages/platform/databases/cassandra_01_capabilities/guide.de-de.md

 Here are some considerations to take into account when using private network:

 - Network ports are created in the private network of your choice.
 Thus, further operations on that network might be restricted - e.g. you won’t be able to delete the network if you didn’t stop the Public Cloud Databases services first.
-- When connecting from outside subnet, Openstack IP gateway must be enable in the subnet use for the Database service.
-Customer is responsible for other custom network setup.
+- When connecting from outside subnet, Openstack IP gateway must be enabled in the subnet use for the Database service.
+The customer is responsible for any other custom network setup.

 #### Logs and metrics

 Logs and metrics are available via the OVHcloud Public Cloud Control Panel.